This article on what churches can learn from Starbucks was written at the Kingsview Village Starbucks.

 Lessons & Questions for Churches.
 God’s love may be infinite but churches’ human and financial resources are not.
 Effectiveness requires focus.
 Churches must make choices about which segments require their primary focus.
 Has your church leadership define its primary target group(s)?
 How would you describe them?

 Reason 3: Starbucks studies its market(s).
 Starbucks does a lot of market research.
-They try to determine not only what the people in their chosen market wants (what they are consciously looking to buy), but also on what they are likely to need to feel comfortable and at ease (needs of which they may not even be consciously aware).
+They try to determine not only what the people in their chosen market wants (what they are consciously looking to buy), but also on what they likely need to feel comfortable and at ease (needs of which they may not even be consciously aware).

 Reason 4: Starbucks designs its entire business around its customers’ wants and needs.
 Starbucks’ CEO says of their marketing strategy, “Sell them what they want, but give them what they need.”
 Starbucks customers may visit because they want coffee, but they stay because Starbucks has met their deeper needs through the things they simply give away.
 The next six reasons will describe some of the deeper needs Starbucks addresses and how they meet them.